betsee/betse/doc/md/INSTALL.md

 ### User-specific

-BETSE is installable into a user-specific venv by running the following command **from within such venv**:
+BETSE is installable into a user-specific [venv](https://docs.python.org/3/library/venv.html) by running the following commands **from within that venv**:

     $ cd "${BETSE_DIR}"
     $ ./setup.py install